DataBiosphere/hca-ingest/orchestration/README.md

 All pipelines are runnable in local development configurations.

 ## Tools
-The [hca_manage](https://github.com/DataBiosphere/hca-ingest/tree/master/orchestration/hca_manage) directory contains useful CLI tools for working with and validating HCA datasets, staging areas and snapshots.
+The [hca_manage](https://github.com/DataBiosphere/hca-ingest/tree/master/orchestration/hca_manage) directory contains useful command-line tools for working with and validating HCA datasets, staging areas and snapshots.

 ## Deployment notes
 See the [deployment documentation](../ops/helmfiles/README.md).